pedrogbmendes/Autonomous_System_Project/README.md

  - openni_launch (not mandatory, but recommended)
  - openni_camera (not mandatory, but recommended)
  - hector_mapping (only to create the map)
- - imu_complementary_filter
+ - IMU_tools:  sudo apt-get install ros-kinetic-imu-tools
- - IMU_tools sudo apt-get install ros-kinetic-imu-tools
+ - sudo apt-get install ros-kinetic-phidgets-imu

  sudo pip install transforms3d
 also numpy